BattleMage0231/rickroll/docs/syntax/basic.md

 ## Variables

 Recall that Rickroll is a dynamically-typed language.
-This means that variable types are inferred at runtime and variables may be assigned a value of a different type.
+This means that variable types are inferred and variables may be assigned a value of a different type.
+In addition, all variables including arrays are immutable.

-To declare a variable, use the syntax ```Never gonna let VAR down```, where ```VAR``` can only have English letters and underscores.
+To declare a variable, use the syntax ```Never gonna let VAR down```, where ```VAR``` can only have alphabet letters and underscores.

-The initial value of a variable is UNDEFINED, a special data type.
+The initial value of a variable is UNDEFINED, which is a special data type.

 ```
 [Chorus]